 With an easy-to-navigate interface and customizable filter list, you can decide exactly which ads you want to see and which ones you never want to see again.
-Its whitelisting function lets you make sure your favorite sites still display ads so they can continue to operate and if you allow acceptable ads you can let a few through automatically to help sites that stick to the rules.
+Its whitelisting function lets you make sure your favorite sites still display ads so they can continue to operate.
+If you allow acceptable ads, you can let a few through automatically to help sites that stick to the rules.

 Note that around five years ago, AdBlock Plus was accused of secretly offering to push ads through in exchange for under-the-table payments, which AdBlock Plus didn’t exactly deny.
 The organization appears to make unique deals with larger organizations that may let some extra ads through.

 Entirely free and open source, uBlock Origin is another popular ad blocking extension for Google Chrome because it does a great job of blocking ads without taxing your system in the process.

-Utilizing similar block lists to AdBlock Plus, uBlock offers comparable blocking capabilities, but by leveraging surveys of what style resources are required for individual web pages, it is able to be more efficient in its operation.
-It has also been noted for its specific ability to counter pesky pop-under ads which have become more common as more browsers come with their own pop-up blockers.
+Utilizing similar block lists to AdBlock Plus, uBlock offers comparable blocking capabilities.
+Still, by leveraging what style resources are required for individual web pages, it can be more efficient in its operation.
+Its specific ability to counter pesky pop-under ads has also been noted, which have become more common as more browsers come with their own pop-up blockers.

 Users can also leverage uBlock’s own filters for ads, malware, and privacy concerns, as well as their own custom-created filters.
 Individual sites can be whitelisted by hitting the big power button inside the tool itself, and there are detailed stat breakdowns to let you know how effective a tool it has been since installation.